darkmesh-b/dbench/README.md

 # Usage

-1. Download [dbench.yaml](https://raw.githubusercontent.com/logdna/dbench/master/dbench.yaml) and edit the `storageClassName` to match your Kubernetes provider's Storage Class `kubectl get storageclasses`
+1. Edit dbench-statefulset.yaml, changing `storageClassName` to match your Kubernetes provider's Storage Class `kubectl get storageclasses` and updating the number of replicaas required
-2. Deploy Dbench using: `kubectl apply -f dbench.yaml`
+2. Deploy Dbench using: `kubectl apply -f dbench-statefulset.yaml`
 3. Once deployed, the Dbench Job will:
     * provision a Persistent Volume of `1000Gi` (default) using `storageClassName: ssd` (default)
     * run a series of `fio` tests on the newly provisioned disk